kweeck/NVDIA-structural-break.-DCC-GARCH-model/README.md

 | NVDA shock → INTC variance share | 15.9% | 1.4% ↓ |
 | Sector shock → SOXX variance share | 56.7% | 67.5% ↑ |

-**Summary:** NVIDIA transitioned from a niche sector leader whose lagged returns predicted the broad index, to an autonomous AI-driven asset subject to institutional rotation dynamics.
+**Summary:** NVIDIA transitioned from a niche sector leader whose lagged returns predicted the broad index.
+The 2015 break coincides with NVIDIA's reclassification from a niche GPU manufacturer to a core AI infrastructure holding, consistent with the category-based comovement channel of Barberis et al. (2005).
 The sector split into two camps — NVDA/AMD converged as AI companies, while INTC diverged.

 ---